pauljCherian/COSC-60-Final-Project/IMPLEMENTATION.md

 def calculate_checksum(data: bytes) -> str:
     """
-    Calculates the checksum and returns as a hex.
+    Calculates the Internet Checksum manually (same algorithm as TCP/UDP/IP from prior labs) and returns as hex.
+We calculate this by hand instead of using a library like zlib's CRC32.

+    Algorithm:
+      1. Pad data to even length if needed
+      2. Sum all 16-bit words
+      3. Fold carry bits back into 16-bit result
+      4. Take one's complement
+      5. Format as 4-character hex string

     Args:
         data: bytes to checksum

     Returns:
-      the hex of the checksum
+      the hex of the checksum (4 characters for 16-bit checksum)
     """
 ```